 - Credit note text - 'Customer to account for output tax of -£X to HMRC'

-If the CIS Reverse Charge messages don't appear on standard layouts in v26 and above - Read more >
+- CIS Reverse Charge messages don't appear on standard layouts - v26 and above

-NOTE: If you use an earlier version of Sage 50cloud Accounts, or if you use a customised layout made in v25 and below, you can edit your invoice layout using Report Designer to show Domestic Reverse Charge.
+- If you use an earlier version of Sage 50 Accounts, or if you use a customised layout made in v25 and below, you can edit your invoice layout using Report Designer to show Domestic Reverse Charge.
+Find out how in our Show the Domestic Reverse Charge wording on invoices and credit notes guide.